neherlab/pangraph/docs/src/tutorials/tutorial_1.md

 Each entry in `path` has two main properties: the `name`, corresponding to the sequence identifier in the input fasta file, and the `blocks` list.
 The latter is a representation of the genome as a list of blocks, each one identified by its unique `id`.

-Each entry in the `blocks` lists corresponds instead to a different block.
-The two main properties of each entry are the block `id` and the consensus `sequence` of the block.
+Each entry in the `blocks` lists corresponds to a different block.
+Each block is assigned an unique random id composed of 10 capital letters and the consensus `sequence` of the block.

 More details on the structure of this `json` file will be covered in the next tutorial section.